reginanurieva/TrackSuggester/README.md

 ## Description

-This HTML Webpage using JavaScript, JQuery and CSS contains a quiz that helf a future web-developer to determine what language to learn.
+This HTML Webpage using JavaScript, jQuery and CSS contains a quiz that help a future web-developer to determine what language to learn.

 ## Setup/Installation Requirements